osu-eesc/cms-docs/user-guide/docs/adding-editing.md

   - **Text with background**: a text section with a background image that stretches all the way across the page.
 This image should be at least 2000px wide.
   - **Two-Column Section**: allows you to display other sections in two columns instead of one (in large enough screens)
   - **Video**: an embedded video from YouTube, Vimeo, or OSU Media Space

-Additionally, more sections are available depending on the page’s group type.

-County sections:

-  - **County Events List**: shows a list of events that have either been added by the county or tagged with the county by another group.
-You can specify an “additional calendar” to only show events tagged with that calendar.
-  - **County Faculty/Staff Directory**: shows a list of people tagged with the county.
-  - **County Programs List**: shows a list of programs tagged with the county.

-Program sections:

   - **Program Events List**: shows a list of events that have either been added to the program or tagged with the program by another group.
   - **Program Resources List**: a list of program resources associated with the program.
     - When you add this section, you can specify one or more “Category to display.”
 Only resources tagged with all specified categories will show in the section.